 Contributing to QMCPACK¶

 QMCPACK is fully open source, and we welcome contributions.
 If you are planning a development, early discussions are encouraged.
-Please post on the QMCPACK Google group or contact the developers.
+Please post on the QMCPACK Google group, on the QMCPACK GitHub repository, or contact one of the developers.
 We can tell you whether anyone else is working on a similar feature or whether any related work has been done in the past.
 Credit for your contribution can be obtained, for example, through citation of a paper or by becoming one of the authors on the next version of the standard QMCPACK reference citation.

 Contributions are made under the same license as QMCPACK, the UIUC/NCSA open source license.
 If this is problematic, please discuss with a developer.